bl4ckh0l3z/droidtrail/README.md

 ## Todo-list

-  - Update README with new models (trails and fingerprints)
-  - Fix return value of APK functions
-  - Develop csvadapter and xmladapter
   - Improve strings encode/decode
   - Develop stats components
+  - Update package composition
-Please see the <TODO> tag disseminated in the source code;
+Please see the TODO tag disseminated in the source code;
 some grep will help you! :)